eevee/floof/docs/index.rst

 currently being written.

-While it is possible that other documentation will be rolled into ``floof`` itself and thus never appear in this document; for now the Developer documentation is modelled as a subsection.
+While it is possible that other documentation will be rolled into ``floof`` itself and thus never appear in this document, for now the Developer documentation is modelled as a subsection.